 - liver disease

 - celiac disease

-If your physician suspects low albumin levels due to liver disease, he or she may order additional testing to determine the specific liver disease type, such as hepatitis, cirrhosis, or hepatocellular necrosis.
+If your doctor believes your low serum albumin levels are due to liver disease, they may order more tests to determine the specific type of liver disease.
+Types of liver disease include hepatitis, cirrhosis, and hepatocellular necrosis.

-Dehydration can lead to high serum albumin levels.
-However, a serum albumin test usually is not necessary to diagnose dehydration.
+High serum albumin levels could mean that you’re dehydrated or eat a diet rich in protein.
+However, a serum albumin test usually isn’t necessary to diagnose dehydration.

-Notify your physician or medical provider if you have a medical condition that may affect bleeding or if you’re taking medications (such as blood thinners) that may cause you to bleed more than expected.
+You should always tell your doctor if you have a medical condition that may increase your risk of excessive bleeding.
+Let them know if you’re taking certain medications, such as blood thinners, that may cause you to bleed more than expected during the procedure.

 Side effects associated with the serum albumin test include:

 - bleeding or bruising where the needle is inserted